CraftAcademyLabs/ca_course/week1/atm_challenge/00_atm_challenge_overview.md

 # Ruby basics - ATM Challenge

-Welcome to your first Ruby assignment.
+Welcome to your first programming asignment assignment.
 We will start the next step on your journey toward becoming a programmer/developer/coder by building a small piece of software that is suppposed to simulate an ATM (or as we call it in swedish: Bankomat)